Does CBD show up on a drug test?

 One way to do this is to ask your CBD company to provide you with 3rd-party lab reports that contain information on the quantities of cannabinoids.

 This way, you’ll be sure that your product contains the correct amount of CBD, and THC or any other extras.

+Do you have any worries about taking CBD?
 If you have any questions about Endoca products, don’t hesitate to reach out to us via the web chat icon on our website.